nichobi/beets-yapl/README.md

 - yapl

 yapl:
+  yapl_path: ~/Music/playlists/
-  input_path: ~/Music/playlists/
+  csv_path: ~/Music/playlists/
-  output_path: ~/Music/playlists/
+  m3u_path: ~/Music/playlists/
   relative: true
 ```

+- `yapl_path: path`: Decides what directory yapl will search for yapl files and where created yapl files will be placed.
+Can be the same as m3u_path and csv_path.
-`input_path: path` decides what directory yapl will search for yapl files.
+- `csv_path: path`: Decides what directory yapl will search for csv files.
+Can be the same as m3u_path and csv_path.
-`output_path: path` decides where to output the compiled m3u files.
-Can be the same as input_path.
+- `m3u_path: path`: Decides where to output the compiled m3u files or grab input m3u files.
+Can be the same as yapl_path and csv_path.
-`relative: bool` controls whether to use absolute or relative filepaths in the outputted M3U files.
+- `relative: bool`: Controls whether to use absolute or relative filepaths in the outputted M3U files.

 #### Run